shreyahjoshi5-sudo/Tech-enth/README.md

 # Tech-enth
-This is mt first repository.
+This is my first repository.